Ares I-X: First-stage damage

 The first stage was found floating upright, as is typical of expended Space Shuttle Solid Rocket Boosters.
 However, recovery divers noted buckling of the lower portion.
 Reports also note an apparent fracture of the booster's forward segment casing and a fractured bracket that held an actuator, part of the SRM's nozzle vectoring system.
 A NASA memo states that engineers believe that the lower segment buckled when the first stage landed at a much higher speed than designed as a result of one of three main parachutes failing to deploy, as well as the failure of a second main parachute to remain deployed.
 It is unclear, at this point, what caused the apparent casing fracture and broken bracket, and NASA has not commented on this damage.

 Upper Stage Simulator flat spin

 The unpowered Upper Stage Simulator (USS), which was not meant to be retrieved, impacted further out into the Atlantic Ocean.
-The USS began to tumble, in a flat, counterclockwise spin almost immediately after staging.
+The USS began to tumble, in a counterclockwise flat spin, almost immediately after staging.
 After initial concerns that the motion might have been caused by a collision between the USS and the first stage, further analysis showed that no actual recontact happened and that the tumble had been one of the possible behaviours predicted by pre-flight simulations.

 The USS was not a precise match to the characteristics of a real Ares I upper stage, and was not intended to test the upper stage's independent performance.
 The fact that the upper stage was not powered, and separated at a lower altitude than the real upper stage would on the final Ares I, contributed to the spin.